sovereigndaddy/blog/_posts/2022-04-29-switching-to-linux.markdown

 <br/>
 ### Step 6: Create Bootable USB Drive
-Next, I needed to create the bootable USB drive, which all of the steps for this are also well documented [here](https://linuxmint-installation-guide.readthedocs.io/en/latest/burn.html).
+Next, I needed to create the [bootable drive](https://en.wikipedia.org/wiki/Boot_disk), which all of the steps for this are also well documented [here](https://linuxmint-installation-guide.readthedocs.io/en/latest/burn.html).
 I used a SanDisk 128 GB USB drive that I had already purchased a while back, I had no issue with the steps and my Sandisk USB drive was now bootable.

 ![SanDisk USB](/img/Sandiskusb.jpg)